ylhyra/ylhyra_content/not_data/content/course/a1/Ætla_1.md

 </Conversation>

 ==Sounds good==
-When someone tells you their plans, a good way to answer is with "Það hljómar vel" ("That sounds good").
+When someone tells you their plans, a good way to answer is with "Hljómar vel" ("Sounds good").
 Notice that the phrase is literally "sounds well" (using "vel") but not "sounds good" (which would use "gott").

 The letters "hl" in "hljómar" represent only a single sound: the [[breathy L]].
 There's no "H" sound in this word.
 The [[breathy L]] is the sound you recognize from the word "allt".
 The word "hljómar" starts with that sound and the word "vel" ends with that sound (because L sounds become breathy L sounds at the [[Voiceless at the end of sentences|end of a sentence]]).